saciestudio/courses-intro-portfolio-analysis/scripts/chapter2_script.md

 # Video 3:  Time-variation in portfolio performance [word count: 338]

 Until now we have taken a static view on portfolio performance.
 But, due to the business cycle, the occurrence of unexpected events, and swings in the market psychology, portfolio performance tends to be anything but constant over time.

 ***
-It is dynamics.
+It is dynamic.
 In terms of market direction, there are the bull markets in which stock prices tend to increase, and there are the bear markets in which stock prices tend to fall.

 ***
 Then, in terms of market stress, we have periods in which markets are calm with persistently low volatility, and there are the more stressed regimes with big spikes in volatility.